“They had the simplest task in the world.”

 This is a gallery of elementary problems.
 None of this should have shipped if someone with power internally had a critical eye for consistency and detail.
 If Apple deems it necessary to retain the icons, though I am not sure why it would, it should be treating this post as one giant bug report.

-h/t my friends Scott and Ezra.
+Thank you to Scott and Ezra.

 “Christmas lights diarrhea”